yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 	/* Should we not need this resultset anymore, let's free it, which will free memory :*/ mysqli_free_result($result);

 This is classical and default case.
 Remember that the whole resultset is immediately transmitted by MySQL to PHP, so if you expect it to be big, like if you selected very large blob columns or a lot of results, PHP's memory footprint will increase proportionally.
-However, you will not be able to see this memory footprint using ``memory_get_usage()`` until you use mysqlnd as low level connector.
+However, you will not be able to see this memory footprint using ``memory_get_usage()`` nor will it be accounted into *memory_limit* until you use mysqlnd as low level connector.
 We'll detail this later.

-If you'd like to issue the same request using non buffered result set, you'll use the MYSQLI_USE_RESULT flag.
+If you'd like to issue the same request using non buffered result set, you'll use the *MYSQLI_USE_RESULT* flag.
 But be carefull, if you use a non buffered resultset, this means that the resultset will be allocated on the MySQL side (into the MySQL process memory) for your connection, and MySQL can only store one resultset by connection, which means you won't be able to re-issue another direct query on this connection until you freed the resultset.
 Also, as the resultset is not stored on the PHP side, it is not possible you seek into it, nor you count how many results are in :

 	$mysqli = mysqli_connect(/*...*/);